transferwise/pipelinewise-tap-twilio/README.md

     - [singer-tools](https://github.com/singer-io/singer-tools)
     - [target-stitch](https://github.com/singer-io/target-stitch)

 3. Create your tap's `config.json` file.
 The `api_key` is available in the twilio Console UI (see **Authentication** above).
 The `date_window_days` is the integer number of days (between the from and to dates) for date-windowing through the date-filtered endpoints (default = 30).
-The `lock_period_days` is the latency look-back period for reports/performance endpoints.
 The `start_date` is the absolute beginning date from which incremental loading on the initial load will start.

     ```json
         {